advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

-For example, Carl A. P. Ruck is a brilliant scholar, not because he has a lot of controversial opinions and some turned out to be correct, but because he does actual science.
+For example, Carl A. P. Ruck is a brilliant scholar, not because he has a lot of controversial opinions and some turned out to be correct, but because he did actual science.
 As long as he did the science, his opinions did not matter and for the same reason his research is valuable today, was precisely because Ruck could be wrong and still his research would be valuable and he would be a brilliant scholar.